UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 >9.
 In line 360, it must be “…likely due to…” instead of “…likely to due…”.

+Thank you.
+This has been corrected in the manuscript.

 >10.
 In Fig. 1, show c and R in the plot.